-Picture shows me giving an impromptu post-midnight reading on request outside Bush's Bar, Baltimore, Co Cork.
-The poem was either 'Turnip' or 'Please Hold' from the collection I have in my hand, Life Monitor.
+The picture shows me giving an impromptu post-midnight reading at the request of some young people outside Bush's Bar, Baltimore, Co Cork, in the summer of 2016.
+The poem was 'Turnip' from the collection I have in my hand, Life Monitor.
 I was invited down to Baltimore to read at the O'Driscoll Clan Gathering that summer.
-I use this as my 'profile' picture on the website peripeteia.webs.com , where I comment on A and AS Level English Literature, particularly poetry, in a student discussion forum.
-I think I might also make it my Facebook profile as it has, for me at least, some kind of iconic vibe :-)
+I use this as my 'profile' picture on Facebook as it has, for me at least, some kind of iconic vibe.

 Monday, 17 October 2016

 Parsley pales.
 The cat craps in the flower box.